rhu2001/MCTSTicTacToe/README.md

 # TicTacToe
 Tic-tac-toe game in which the computer plays using a Monte Carlo tree search.

-CPU plays optimally and does not lose.
-If you beat the CPU somehow, please open an issue and post the game log.
+Computer plays optimally and does not lose.
+If you beat the computer somehow, please open an issue and paste the game log.